MarxKnowswine/gns3_os10_preloaded/README.md

 # Notes:
 - When prompted whether non-root users should be allowed to use wireshark and ubridge, select ‘Yes’ both times
+- When importing the built-in project, the two switches will receive respectively 10.10.10.11 and 10.10.10.12